JorgePe/QRCodeDispatcher/QRCodeDispatcher-WebApp.md

 for the main page where it can find some information about the models being shown.

+Just for convenience the main page ('index.html') also shows a list of all models available to control so one can use a convencional browser instead.
+This page can also be extended with aditional information about each model (like a photo or a video).

 # Implementation

 I'm using PythonAnywhere.com to host my web app.